 Are you a tea drinker?
 Know someone who is?
 If you are, you know that the feel of a warm cup in your hands and the smell of herbs and spices can bring calm to the stormiest of days.
 After all, a cup of tea is synonymous with slowing down and setting aside time for yourself.
 It seems particularly fitting then, to give a handmade gift to the special tea drinker in your life.
 Or, to indulge in making something luxurious and nice for your own tea ritual.
 How about a lovely scented tea trivet filled with soothing essential oils and rice, which will emit a fantastic smell when heated with a teapot?
 How is that for olfactory satisfaction?
+This lavender DIY tea trivet is easy to make and fun to give as a gift.

 - Fabric (Muslin and Printed)